 The Fairspin tfs aviator outcome distribution is the standard reciprocal Crash-family curve.
 The on-chain layer is a transparency overlay on top of standard HMAC verification, not a replacement for it.

-Provably fair on TFS Aviator-Style: the verification routine
+Open-cryptography on TFS Aviator-Style: the verification routine

 - Open the Fairspin TFS Aviator-Style fairness panel and copy the published server-seed hash before placing a round.